 Series: Bryant & May #2

-Other books by this author that I've reviewed include Full Dark House, Seventy-Seven Clocks,, Ten Second Staircase, White Corridor, The Victoria Vanishes, Bryant & May on the Loose, Bryant and May Off the Rails, London’s Glory: The Lost Cases of Bryant and May.
+Other books by this author that I've reviewed include Full Dark House, Seventy-Seven Clocks,, Ten Second Staircase, White Corridor, The Victoria Vanishes, Bryant & May on the Loose, Bryant and May Off the Rails, London’s Glory: The Lost Cases of Bryant and May, The Memory of Blood.

 Second in the Bryant & May mystery series that starts now and goes back into memory.
 It’s based in London and revolves around a mismatched pair of detectives whose skills balance out the other’s weaknesses.
 This story takes place after their office blew up.